Flag Prerequisites

 Common use cases

-Flag prerequisites are extremely flexible and have many use cases.
-That said, here are some common examples.
+Flag prerequisites are flexible and have many use cases.
+Here are some common examples:

 Release groups

 Use flag prerequisites to build a primary feature with multiple sub-features.
-Sub-features require the primary feature to be on, unless a user is individually included as a tester in one of the sub-features.
-Targeting and bucketing applied to the primary feature are effectively applied to all sub-features which list the primary feature as a prerequisite.
+Sub-features require the primary feature to be On unless a user is individually included as part of the cohort in one of the sub-features.
+Targeting and bucketing applied to the primary feature are also applied to all sub-features which list the primary feature as a prerequisite.
+Otherwise, there would be a mismatch between the users receiving the primary and the sub-features.

 Common use cases for release groups are: